 SERDC focuses on the needs of our member communities.
 Our aim is to support our people through on and off-reserve programs and services including health services, housing and advisory services, social supports, employment and training, and student services.

-SERDC serves eight member communities consisting of Berens River First Nation, Brokenhead Ojibway Nation, Bloodvein First Nation, Black River First Nation, Hollow Water First Nation, Little Grand Rapids First Nation, Pauingassi First Nation and Poplar River First Nation.
-Primary programs and services delivered include health services, student services, economic development, training & employment, technical advisory services, and social services.
+We serve eight member communities consisting of Berens River First Nation, Brokenhead Ojibway Nation, Bloodvein First Nation, Black River First Nation, Hollow Water First Nation, Little Grand Rapids First Nation, Pauingassi First Nation and Poplar River First Nation.

 The Mission of the SERDC is to develop, coordinate and deliver programs and services to achieve the goals and aspirations of our communities as mandated by the leadership.

 SERDC believes in a culture and environment that promotes open and honest communication.
 It seeks to treat the people and entities (its clientele) with dignity, respect, understanding and fairness.
 SERDC also strives to be accountable and transparent in fulfilling of duties and responsibilities.
 Towards that end, we are guided by culture guidance from our Elders.

 As of February 28, 2018, the total registered population of the eight SERDC First Nation communities was 14,897.
 The on-reserve population numbered 9,356 while 5,537 members reside off-reserve.
 (Statistics obtained from Indigenous and Northern Affairs Canada)

 Ojibway/Saulteaux is the dominant language used in these communities however Cree is also spoken.